aws-samples/serverless-samples/fargate-private-api/README.md

 # fargat-private-api

-These REST API examples, using private Amazon API Gateway endpoints,demonstrate end-to-end implementations of a simple application using a serverless approach that includes CI/CD pipelines, automated unit and integration testing, and workload observability.
-The examples include multiple implementations of the same application using a variety of development platform and infrastructure as a code approaches.
+These private API examples, using Amazon API Gateway REST APIs, demonstrate end-to-end implementations of a simple application using a serverless approach that includes CI/CD pipelines, automated unit and integration testing, and workload observability.
 The patterns here will benefit beginners as well as seasoned developers looking to improve their applications by automating routine tasks.

 There are various blog posts and code examples for serverless APIs available, however, most of them do not go beyond the first steps of implementing business logic and access controls.
 These example dive deeper including: